 Town square, Mason City, Iowa

 Some downtowns had public squares at the core while several had a major public structure such as a courthouse in the town square.
 The square was surrounded by retail and community structures.
-Similar to main streets, such squares were situated along waterways, train stations or at major cross roads.
+Similar to main streets, such squares were situated along waterways, adjacent to train stations or at major cross roads.